voquanghoa/JavaSpringTemplate/README.md

 - GET: Get all available books (allow anonymous)
 - GET: Get book by ID (allow anonymous)
-- POST: create a book (require Contributor OR ADMIN)
+- POST: create a book (require logged in)
 - PUT: Update a book
     - If user is ADMIN --> Allow
     - If user is Contributor --> Check if the user is the book's owner
 - DELETE: delete a book (Check role like PUT)

+---